MoebiusSolutions/extension-scaffold/es-runtime/README.md

 # Publish `@gots/es-runtime`

+## 1. Update the CHANGELOG.md

+By updating what has changed since the last release, you can decide if there are breaking changes, which require a major version number change.
+Determine what the next version number will be.

 ## 1. Update Version Number

-NPM helps out with the `npm version` command.
+Use the `npm version` command.
 To go to the next release candidate version you can use:

 ```